 There is a fuel vent port that must be vented to a safe location.
-If excessive leakage is detected from this vent port, contact a Woodward representative for assistance.
+In normal operation, this vent should have zero leakage.
+However, if excessive leakage is detected from this vent port, contact a Woodward representative for assistance.

 Electronic Settings